The succulent, Kalanchoe luciae “Flapjack” is one of the most dramatic looking plants I have in my garden.

 Now that you’ve mastered multiplying Kalanchoe plants, try your hand at propagating geraniums…it’s even easier!

-Please subscribe to the show and share the videos with your friends.
+Please subscribe to my Youtube channel, “EdenMakers” and share the videos with your friends.